ESIM

 Evolution of SIM cards.
 An eSIM is not removable.

-An eSIM (embedded SIM) is a form of SIM card that is embedded directly into a device as software installed onto an eUICC chip by which a device can connect to mobile networks. eSIM is a global specification by the GSMA that enables remote SIM provisioning; end-users can change mobile network operators without the need to physically swap a SIM from the device.
-Most flagship devices manufactured since 2018 that are not SIM locked support eSIM technology;
+An eSIM (embedded subscriber identity module) is a form of SIM card that is embedded directly into a device as software installed onto an eUICC chip.
+In contrast to physical SIM cards, users can connect to and change mobile network operators via the device settings and without the need to physically add or swap a SIM card from the device.
+A single eSIM plan can connect to several mobile network operators.
+Devices can hold upwards of 20 eSIM plans simultaneously, with 1 or 2 active.

+To reduce costs, many eSIM plans only provide data and do not include a phone number.
+Most phones and tablets released in 2018 or later support eSIM technology.
+If a phone is bought directly from a carrier with a SIM lock, the phone can only add eSIMs from the carrier that locked the phone, even after a carrier unlock.

 Technical specifications

 The eUICC chip used to host the eSIM is installed via surface-mount technology at the factory and uses the same electrical interface as a physical SIM as defined in ISO/IEC 7816 but with a small format of 6 mm × 5 mm.
 Once an eSIM carrier profile has been installed on an eUICC, it operates in the same way as a physical SIM, complete with a unique ICCID and network authentication key generated by the carrier.
 If the eSIM is eUICC-compatible, it can be re-programmed with new SIM information.
 Otherwise, the eSIM is programmed with its ICCID/IMSI and other information at the time it is manufactured, and cannot be changed.
 One common physical form factor of an eUICC chip is commonly designated Machine-to-Machine Form Factor 2 (MFF2).
-All eUICCs are programmed with a permanent eUICC ID (EID) at the factory, which is used by the provisioning service to associate the device with an existing carrier subscription as well as to negotiate a secure channel for programming.

-The GSMA maintains two different versions of the eSIM standard: one for consumer and Internet of things devices and another for machine to machine (M2M) devices.
+All eUICCs are programmed with a permanent eUICC ID (EID) at the factory, which is used by the provisioning service to associate the device with an existing carrier subscription as well as to negotiate a secure channel for programming. eSIMs connect to mobile network operators via remote SIM provisioning.
+The GSMA maintains three versions of the eSIM standard: one for consumer devices (SGP.22), one for machine-to-machine (M2M) devices (SGP.02), and a dedicated IoT specification (SGP.32) published in May 2023, which introduced server-driven remote profile management suited to unattended, large-scale IoT deployments.

 History

 Development

 In November 2010, the GSMA began discussing the possibility of a software-based SIM.
 In March 2012, at the meeting of the European Telecommunications Standards Institute, Motorola noted that eUICC is geared at industrial devices, while Apple foresaw eSIMs in consumer products.
 The eSIM was released in March 2016.
 In March 2017, during Mobile World Congress, Qualcomm introduced a technical solution, with a live demonstration, within its Snapdragon hardware chip associated with related software (secured Java applications).